KareemDabbour/dotk_interpreter/README.md

 ## Future Features

 ### Improving Memory Management by Cleaning up Architecture
 Currently, there is little to no memory management found in the code; this leads to a lot of memory leaks and sub-optimal code.
 By refactoring the architecture and cleaning up technical debt performance of `Dot-K` will hopefully improve.
+This is something that might take some time since it'll require a lot of re-design.

 ### Creating a shell
 A `Dot-K` shell would allow for on-the-fly execution of `Dot-K` code - much like `python`.